PeggyFan/Project/README.md

 3. **`Modeling & Visualization`** has `topic_modeling.py`, which performs topic modeling on given data and output topic key words, example texts, and number of texts.`similarities.py` calculates the similarity between each comment and its respective article to provide a measure of relevance.
 It was originally developed as a feature in building a candidate classifier.
 It then is used to demonstrate overall data patterns. `graphs.py` covers the visualization using plot.ly and cartoDB.

 ## Future steps
-- Re-visit the classification problem by more feature engineering.
+- Re-visit the classification problem by doing more feature engineering.
 For example, using distinct topics associated with each candidate or other measures (subjectivity) to improve classification results.
 - Get more precise clustering by examining on what topics are the comments overlapping for candidates.
 For instance, plotting the comments on two axises each representing a topic.
 - Collect data for longer period of time and combine both the comments and news cycles (articles) to predict emerging topics.